 - 1 tsp salt

 - 1/2 cup shrimp broth (from reserved skins and heads)

-- In a heavy bottomed saucepan, add the skins and heads (if you had any) and enough water to cover.
-Just bring to a slow boil, reduce the heat to a simmer and cook for about 15-20 minutes.
-Once the shrimp broth is complete, remove the shrimp and heads (if you had any) and add the pinch of saffron threads to release its flavor and color.
+- In a heavy-bottomed saucepan, add the skins and heads (if you had any) from the shrimp and enough water to cover them by 1/2”.
+Gently bring the shrimp broth to a slow boil, reduce the heat and simmer for 20 minutes.
+Once the broth is fragrant of shrimp, remove the skins and heads (if you had any) and add a pinch of saffron threads to release its delicate flavor and color.
 Set aside.

-- Once cooked through, remove from the pan and place on a towel to soak up any oil that’s left lingering behind.
-While working in batches keep the cooked shrimp fritters warm in a 170F oven.
+- Once cooked through, remove the fritters from the pan and place on a towel lined plate to soak up any oil that’s left lingering behind.
+While working in batches keep the cooked shrimp fritters warm in a 170°F oven.